LucasDelfino92/morrowindsharp/main.md

 ### Installation instructions:
 - **Main files - Ownership Overhaul**
-- Once the mod has been installed, double-click on it in the left pane of MO2
+- Once the mod has been installed, double-click on it in the left pane of MO2.
-- In the **Filetree** tab, right-click Ownership Overhaul.ESP and select **Hide**
+- In the **Filetree** tab, right-click Ownership Overhaul.ESP and select **Hide**.

 Assigns ownership to the many, many items and containers that rightly should be owned but weren't, and otherwise makes adjustments to item ownership.